-The Brexit deadline has been moved to early 2020 - likely the 31st of January.
+The Brexit deadline has been moved to January 31st.
 As we're nearing this date, there are still reassurances from ABTA that current travel arrangements will remain as they are today.

-If a deal is agreed on, or before the 31st January 2020, the UK will enter a period of transition and everything will remain as is and you will be able to continue to travel as you do now.
+After 31st January 2020 the UK will enter a period of transition and everything will remain as is and you will be able to continue to travel as you do now.
 This means you can still use a valid European Health Insurance Card (EHIC) and use the EU/EEA passport gates after this date during this transition period.
 In the event of a no deal, there are still reassurances from the UK Government and European Commission that UK citizens will still be able to travel to and from the EU as there will be legislation in place to allow this.

 Can I still fly to Europe after Brexit?

 In a word, yes.
 You can rest assured that, regardless of the outcome of the government's Brexit negotiations, UK citizens will still be able to fly between the UK and the EU.
 If we leave the EU with a deal then everything will stay the same until the end of December 2020.
 In the case of a no-deal, the UK government has recently confirmed that UK-based airlines will still be able to operate between the UK and the EU, and the same goes for EU-based airlines flying into the UK.
 Mark Tanzer, Chief Executive of ABTA, also stated in April that: